 Moving supplies are a key component during any moving process, but not all moving supplies are created equal.
 Knowing exactly which supplies to have on hand will allow you to breathe easy and focus on getting from A to B without a hitch.
 Prevent unnecessary stress during moving day and make sure you have the following moving supplies in your arsenal:

 Cardboard boxes have long been the standard for moving boxes, but are they really the best choice?
 Purchasing new cardboard boxes can be expensive, but using used cardboard boxes can lead to hazards such as stains on your belongings or the box ripping during the moving process.
 The last thing you want during your move is your belongings shattered and broken on the floor.
 There’s also the hassle of breaking all the boxes down and recycling them after.
 Cardboard moving boxes- new or used- are not your best option.

 Reusable moving boxes, on the other hand, are strong, durable and environmentally friendly.
 Large plastic bins are okay to use, but keep in mind that these bins are designed for storage, not transporting objects (especially heavy ones) during a move.
 Your very best bet is to rent reusable moving boxes.
-Companies like Brute Box offer moving boxes in several sizes and at low costs.
-Brute Box will deliver, pick up, and even take care of cleaning the boxes for you, so all you have to do is unpack and relax into your new location.
+Companies like Boxbee offer moving boxes in several sizes and at low costs.
+Boxbee will deliver, pick up, and even take care of cleaning the boxes for you, so all you have to do is unpack and relax into your new location.
 With low costs for both renting and selling, reusable moving boxes are the right kind of moving boxes for your move.